ykbhrn/sei-project-one/README.md

 * Day 2 - 5 MVP was finished
 * Day 5 - 6 Extra feautures was finished, and also existing feautures were polished
 * Day 7 - Styling

+## Planning
+Our General Assembly lectors gave us a list of classic games, and we needed to pick one which we gonna do.
+After half day of playing online games, I choose battleships.
+I really enjoyed playing it, and I saw a lot of space to be creative with this game, so I choose it.
+After I choose the game, I set deadlines for the week and had a basic idea of how I gonna make it.

 ### ***Game logic***
 ### a) Attack